anjlab/csv2db/README.md

 `insertValues` and `updateValues` allows providing values for columns that are not in CSV (like in example above with required `id` field, whose value should be taken from PostgreSQL sequence). `insertValues` used in INSERT clauses, `updateValues` used in UPDATE clauses.
 See <a href="#value-definitions">Value Definitions</a>.

 `transform` defines transformation rules for imported data.
 Right now you can define only one transformation for each column.
 See <a href="#value-definitions">Value Definitions</a>.
 Transformations only applied for CSV data and not for the columns defined in `insertValues` and `updateValues`

+`map` (optional) defines name of a <a href="#value-definitions">JavaScript function</a>.
+Every row from input CSV file will be passed through this function.
+The `map` function must accept two arguments: `row` and `emit`.
+The value of `row` will be JSON object containing key/values according to `columnMappings`. `emit` is a callback function that accepts new value of `row` that will be used instead of original value in further processing.
+Client code may invoke `emit` function 0, 1, or many times, acting like a filter or a splitter.

 `scripting` defines list of JavaScript file names.
 The file names are relative to location of the configuration file.
 You can define your JavaScript functions in these files and reference them from <a href="#value-definitions">Value Definitions</a>.